-Written especially for investors who have some familiarity with the option market, this comprehensive reference also shows you the concepts and applications of various option strategies -- how they work, in which situations, and why; techniques for using index options and futures to protect one’s portfolio and improve one’s return; and the implications of the tax laws for option writers, including allowable long-term gains and losses.
+Written primarily for investors who have some familiarity with the options market, this comprehensive reference also shows you the concepts and applications of various option strategies -- how they work, in which situations, and why; techniques for using index options and futures to protect one’s portfolio and improve one’s return; and the implications of the tax laws for option writers, including allowable long-term gains and losses.
 Detailed examples, exhibits, and checklists show you the power of each strategy under carefully described market conditions.

 This book is broken down into several important categories:

 - Basic Properties Of Stock Options: This is your essential introduction to options covering definitions, symbology, order entry, and profit and loss graphs.
 It won't spend too much time on any one of these subjects but it does give you a good starting point.

 - Call and Put Option Strategies: Lawrence McMillan doesn't waste any time jumping into option strategies.
 Each strategy has is its own chapter and each one gets its own personal touch.
 You won't find him talking about the same type of information for each strategy.
 He tailors the section and comments to fit the strategy.
 His descriptions are mostly unbiased and focus on telling you the most important information about each strategy.